Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 Choosing Country Dog Names

 Should every good dog have his own theme song?
 We think so!
 A country-inspired dog name will have you singing to your dog, whether you say it with a twang or a drawl.
-These lyrical, country dog names starting with the letter "r" resonate with meaning and fond memories of your favorite Nashville, Bakersfield and Outlaw artists.
+These lyrical, country dog names start with the letter "r" bringing back fond memories of your favorite country artists from the Nashville, Bakersfield and Outlaw corners of the genre.

 Country-Inspired Names for Boy Dogs That Start with "R"